Patriots have much to clean up with Chiefs up next

-The latest setback, a 28-22 loss to Houston on Sunday, cost New England its place atop the AFC.
+The latest setback, a 28-22 loss to Houston on Sunday, cost New England its place as the sole leader atop the AFC.
 It’s left the Patriots with much to clean up on both sides of the ball as they prepare to host Kansas City in a rematch of last season’s AFC championship game.

 Meanwhile, the Patriots are going through their roughest stretch this season on offense.

-The Jets, Dolphins and Broncos rank in the bottom five in points per game in 2019 but are all averaging more points than New England (18 ppg) since the start of November.
+The Jets, Dolphins, Broncos rank in the bottom five in points per game in 2019 but are all averaging more points than New England (18 ppg) since the start of November.
 Quarterback Tom Brady’s 88.2 passer rating is his lowest since 2013.

 The Patriots remain in first place in the AFC East and are tied with Baltimore for the conference’s best record.
 But if both teams end the season with the same record, the Ravens would get the top seed in the playoffs by virtue of their win over New England on Nov.
 3.

-Safety Devin McCourty liked the fight the team showed late against Houston after trailing 21-3 in the third quarter.
+Safety Devin McCourty liked the fight the team showed late against Houston after finding itself trailing 21-3 in the third quarter.
 But he said it means nothing without a victory.

 “Now, playing the good teams, you got to execute,” he said.
 “It’s not about just fighting and playing hard.
 You got to execute.”